North American International Auto Show

-The North American International Auto Show (NAIAS), also known as the Detroit Auto Show as of 2022 and prior to NAIAS, is an annual auto show held in Detroit, Michigan, U.S., at Huntington Place.
-The show was held in January from 1989 to 2019.
-It was intended to move to the summer in 2020, but was canceled due to the COVID-19 pandemic that year and 2021, before returning in September 2022.
-It is among the largest auto shows in North America.
-UPI says the show is "regarded as the foremost venue for [car] manufacturers to unveil new products".
+The Detroit Auto Show, formerly known as the North American International Auto Show (NAIAS), is an annual auto show held in Detroit, Michigan.
+Hosted at Huntington Place (formerly Cobo Center) since 1965, it is among the largest auto shows in North America, and is widely regarded as one of the automotive industry's most important events.

-The show begins with press preview days, industry preview days and a charity preview event.
-The charity preview raises money for local children's charities.
-In 2004 and 2005, the charity preview attracted 17,500 people at $400 a ticket and raised $7 million in total.
-2006 was the sixth consecutive year the charity preview event raised over $6 million.
-35,711 tickets were sold for the industry preview representing people from 24 countries in 2005 and 6,897 credentialed press from 63 countries.
-Over 800,000 attended during the days the show was open to the general public in 2018; it is estimated that the show generates a revenue of over $500 million to the local economy.
+The show is organized by the Detroit Auto Dealers Association (DADA), and has been held annually in January for much of its recent history.
+It is usually open to the general public for 1–2 weeks, preceded by previews for industry employees and media, and a black-tie "charity preview" fundraiser for local children's charities.

 History

 In 1899, William E. Metzger helped organize the Detroit Auto Show, only the second of its kind, after the 1898 Paris Auto Show.
 An auto show was held in Detroit in 1907 at Beller's Beer Garden at Riverside Park and since then annually except 1941–1953.
 During the show's first decades of existence it portrayed only a regional focus.
 In 1957 international carmakers exhibited for the first time.

-In 1987, the Detroit Auto Dealers Association (DADA) proposed it become international.
+In 1987, the DADA proposed that the show become international.
 The members of the DADA went to places such as Europe and Japan in the attempt to convince those unveiling their new brands or vehicles in those countries to bring those unveilings to the North American Auto Show.
 That attempt proved to be successful; the North American Auto Show was then renamed the North American International Auto Show in 1989.
-The NAIAS was the first (and, until 2006, only) auto show in the United States sanctioned by the Organisation Internationale des Constructeurs d'Automobiles.
+The NAIAS was the first (and, until 2006, only) auto show in the United States sanctioned by the OICA.

-Hosted in Detroit, Michigan, for over a century, since 1965, the show has been held at TCF Center (formerly Cobo Center), where it occupies nearly 1 e6sqft of floor space.
-Prior to being held at the TCF Center, the show was held at other well known places in the Metro Detroit area, including the Light Guard Armory, Wayne Gardens pavilion, and Michigan State Fairgrounds.
+Since 1965, the show has been held at Huntington Place (formerly Cobo Center), where it occupies nearly 1 e6sqft of floor space.
+Prior to being held at Huntington Place, the show was held at other well-known places in the Metro Detroit area, including the Light Guard Armory, Wayne Gardens pavilion, and Michigan State Fairgrounds.